erossini/MAUILanguageDropdown/README.md

 Install-Package PSC.Maui.Components.LanguageDropdown -Version 8.0.0
 ```

 Then, the component has to be registered in your application.
-The component requires the `CommunityToolkit.Maui` and must be added in the `MauiProgram.cs` after that.
+The component requires the `CommunityToolkit.Maui` and must be added to the `MauiProgram.cs` afterwards.

 ```csharp
 public static class MauiProgram